kuzmicni/movie-rec-engine-backend/README.md

 https://drive.google.com/drive/folders/1FH6bWCcw1OoRf4QJaFaf4gIegIGSEx9r
 ```

-and place **movie_similarity.csv** file into the root directory.
+and place the **movie_similarity.csv** file into the root directory.
 Your code structure should look as follows:

 ![image](https://user-images.githubusercontent.com/26292532/128761706-172d52a1-6dcf-41be-979d-c97753bced21.png)

-Next make sure you have the necessary libraries installed.
-For example, if you are using conda, you can create a separate environment and install necessary libraries as follows:
+Next, make sure you have the necessary libraries installed.
+For example, if you are using anaconda, you can create a separate environment and install necessary libraries as follows:

 ```
+conda create --name py37_tut python=3.7
-conda env
+conda activate py37_tut
+pip install Flask Flask-Cors pandas
 ```

 **To run the API:**